-The instructional design of the RN-BSN online curriculum is intended to meet the needs of the working, adult learner.
+The instructional design of our fully accredited RN-BSN online curriculum is intended to meet the needs of the working, adult learner.
 Web-based, on-line instructional technologies are utilized in conjunction with a faculty-directed independent study plan to provide the flexibility needed for adult learner success.
 Students may complete the course requirements full-time or part-time.
 Full-time, the RN-to-BSN program can be completed in a minimum of five (5) full-time semesters.
 To receive the B.S.N. degree, program requirements must be completed within five (5) years.

 FORCES DRIVING THE TREND TO BSN EDUCATION

 80 percent BSNs by 2020